crates/hooks and is wired by crates/agent and crates/gateway.

 Persistence And Recovery

-Gateway hook-run persistence records lifecycle state for subscribed work:
+Gateway hook-run persistence records lifecycle state for subscribed work:- started;

 - completed;